 Topic Description Additional notes Topic (e) Pollutant gases DescriptionAn appreciation of the problems posed to the natural environment by activities which involve the use of materials and their chemical interconversions.Carbon dioxide formation as a result of combustion processes of carbon- containing fossil fuels.
-The greenhouse effect and its increase leading to Greenhouse gases to include excess carbon dioxide, water vapour and methane. polluted air.
+The greenhouse effect and its increase leading to Greenhouse gases to include excess carbon dioxide, water vapour and methane.
+Sulfur dioxide as a pollutant gas; its source and presence in acid rain; harmful effects of acid rain.
+NO_x gases: nitrogen oxides formed in the internal combustion engine; contribution of nitrogen oxides to acid rain and to smog formation in urban polluted air.
 A simple treatment of the catalytic converter.
-Importance of the ozone layer in the upper atmosphere and its depletion by No knowledge of preparation and reactions of chlorofluorocarbons are CFC's.
-Awareness of harmful effect of ozone near the Earth's surface. required.
+Importance of the ozone layer in the upper atmosphere and its depletion by CFC's.
+Awareness of harmful effect of ozone near the Earth's surface.